Study Mode: YouTube

 My first published project!

 Study Mode: YouTube is a browser extension that allows you to remove the distracting parts of YouTube, especially if you're using it to learn new material or study for a class.
-Users can customize what they want removed every time they click the extension icon — homepage videos, video sidebar, comments, and the notification badge.
+Users can customize what they want removed every time they click the extension icon — homepage videos, video sidebar, Shorts, comments, and the notification badge.
+There's even a custom word-filter you can use to remove all matching video titles and channel names.

 I made this after having that exact problem all throughout college, where I would stay up way too late most nights watching random YouTube videos after going on YouTube to learn something for my classes.
 I realized I could just delete the distracting elements from the web page to make up for my poor self-control, and got tired of doing it constantly.
 I realized this is probably a function that a browser extension could do, so I started Googling if it was possible to make a browser extension, and how I'd go about it.
 I was able to prototype basic code that deleted videos from the home page and sidebar within the first night, and spent the free time I had after the semester ended to make this.
 5 or so months after initially coming up with the idea, it was published and available for download on Google Chrome and Mozilla Firefox!

-I made Study Mode: YouTube free and open source (my code is not well-written, but it works!), because I really admire open-source communities online.
+I made Study Mode: YouTube free and open source (v1.0, but technically all my browser extensions are open-source if you just inspect them) because I really admire open-source software and communities online.
 So much important software used regularly — both by regular people and by huge companies around the world — is made available by its developers for free!
 You'll probably recognize this especially if you've spent time in PC gaming communities: free mods, level creation tools, networking software to revive permanently offline games, etc. It's kind of crazy what dedication, passion, and determination can lead to.

 This was really cool to make!
 It was nice knowing that I was able to create something that I found useful, and knew that other students with the same problem could use too.
 Thank you everyone that's used this, written reviews, and sent thank you emails!